sub1inear/sub1inear.github.io/_posts/2025-02-20-introduction.md

 ---

 Hello!
 I like to program in C++ and Python, from video games to embedded projects and compilers.
 I also enjoy building circuits.
-I've worked on a number of projects related to the Arduboy, a handheld gaming system.
+I've worked on a number of projects related to the Arduboy, an 8-bit handheld gaming system.